Definitions on some of our key terms. Note: this list is not meant to be exhaustive.

 The Convention on Wetlands, signed in Ramsar, Iran, in 1971, is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
-There are presently 160 Contracting Parties to the Convention, with 1953 wetland sites, totalling more than a 190 million hectares, designated for inclusion in the Ramsar List of Wetlands of International Importance.
+There are presently more than 160 Contracting Parties to the Convention, with 1953 wetland sites, totalling more than a 190 million hectares, designated for inclusion in the Ramsar List of Wetlands of International Importance.
 (See also, "wetland")

 A recovery strategy is a document that outlines the long-term goals and short-term objectives for recovering a species at risk, based on the best available scientific information.

-A recovery teams is a group of individuals that work together to develop a recovery strategy for an endangered or threatened species.
+A recovery team is a group of individuals that work together to develop a recovery strategy for an endangered or threatened species.
 Recovery teams include members of the community, academic institutions, government departments, parks, museums, non-government organizations and other conservation organizations that volunteer their time to oversee recovery and conservation planning and efforts for species at risk.

 The process of assisting the recovery of an ecosystem that has been degraded, damaged or destroyed.

 The border between land and a river, stream or other body of water.